You have read this article christmas

 A little Friday fun...
 If you adore Nelson clocks and Tulip tables, this quiz is for you.
 See how you score on these questions at TLC Home.

-You have read this article decorating / time-wasters with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/test-your-mid-century-design-knowledge.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/test-your-mid-century-design-knowledge.html.
 Thanks!

 DIY modern paper ornament